lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Sekai_Game_Start/README.md

 # Sekai Game Start
 ## 📄 Description
-There is no hints in the description.
+There are no hints in the description.
 ![Oops](./images/description.png)

 ## 💻 Explore the website
-We are given PHP source code in an usual way: 😀
+We are given PHP source code in the usual way: 😀
 ```php
  <?php
     include('./flag.php');